ZarvinKucing/LoanRiskAnalytics/README.md

 Objective
 In this case study, One of the leading banks would like to predict customers who are most likely to default on the loan.
 For new customers we need to decide whether to extend credit or not by analyzing the behaviour of existing customers.

 Project Summary
 Brief Summary about the techniques used in the project.
-For full report check out the CreditRiskAnalytics Summary
+For full report check out the Summary